A black background with grey textAI-generated content may be incorrect.

 What types and formats of data will the project generate or re-use?

-Project Butterfly is fundamentally interdisciplinary / transdisciplinary, where many different types of data will be compiled and generated across various task.
-This includes collecting, generating and reusing a) ecological data b) biological data, c) human participant data, and d) economic & production data.These three types of data carry different implications for data sharing and ethical approvals, and this will be outlined systematically throughout this document.
+Project Butterfly is fundamentally interdisciplinary / transdisciplinary, where many different types of data will be compiled and generated across various tasks.
+This includes collecting, generating and reusing a) ecological data b) biological data, c) human participant data, and d) economic & production data.
+Data format will vary according to what data is being generated or reused; however, it will be supported by wide types such as .csv, .xlsx, .mx24, .mp4, and .docx.
+The different types of data are summarised below, and as they carry different implications for data sharing and ethical approvals, the four major categories of data will be referred to systematically throughout this document.

 1) Ecological data: the interactions between species of pollinators and the plants whose flowers they visit.
 This plant- pollinator interaction data will be geo-located using decimal coordinates and elevation, and time-stamped by the day/month/year in which it was collected.
 In addition, each interaction will be assigned a measure of data ‘quality’ sensu Ollerton et al. (2025).